davidrhoden/davidrhoden-basic-netlify/timeline/bullet-lavolta-lemonheads-apr-23-1987.md

 ---
-title: Saw Bullet LaVolta and Lemonheads at Adams house Dining Hall
+title: Saw Bullet Lavolta and Lemonheads at Adams House Dining Hall
 date: 1987-04-18T20:00:00.000Z
 summary: Pretty big show to be on the Harvard Campus.
 excerpt: Pretty big show to be on the Harvard Campus.